Mountain Gorilla Trekking involves a group of tourist trying to find a given gorilla family under a guide.

 Trekking and tracking

-Trekking and tracking differ slightly however, a lot of people mistakenly refer them into the same thing however, they all involve a group of people under guide trying to find habituated gorilla species using advanced tracking methods.
-Gorilla habituation is when gorillas are trained by researchers and park rangers for a period of three years to get used to human kind.
+Trekking and tracking differ slightly however, a lot of people mistakenly refer to them as the same thing.
+Interestingly, they all involve a group of people under guide trying to find habituated gorilla species using advanced tracking methods.
+Gorilla habituation is when gorillas are trained by researchers and park rangers for a period of three years to get used to human presence.

 Before trekking, tourists are first briefed on the activities and the number of activities that are to be done during the trek.
-A large group of people is broken down into groups of 8 people who are given a guide to track a given gorilla family at a time, this doesn’t mean that its only one gorilla family that is tracked but different families however one at a time.
+A large group of people is broken down into groups of 8 people who are given a guide to track a given gorilla family at a time.
+This doesn’t mean that its only one gorilla family that is tracked but different families although one at a time.

 Mountain gorillas are very gentle and impressive species usually muscular with long arms.
-Gorillas interestingly share 98% genetic genes for humans and there life span is usually around 50 years.
+Gorillas interestingly share 98% genetic genes with humans and there life span is usually around 50 years.
 They often stay on the ground and have groups of about 10 gorillas.
 The males are commonly two times the size of the females and weigh up to 500 pounds and 6ft tall.
-The males backs usually turn silver when they are old hence their name, “silver backs”
+The males’ backs usually turn silver when they are old hence their name, “silver backs.”

 What to expect.

-Expect a very warm and interesting adventure, observing not only the gorillas but other species too that’s is to say; mammals, bird species, monkeys, butterflies etc. tourists are given time to observe a gorilla family for about 40 minutes to an hour time in the company of these interesting and gentle creatures.
+Expect a very warm and interesting adventure, observing not only the gorillas but other species too that’s is to say; mammals, bird species, monkeys, butterflies etc. Tourists get to observe a gorilla family for about 40 minutes to an hour time in the company of these interesting and gentle creatures.
 You can also take pictures of the gorillas and enjoy there overwhelming company.

 Cultural experience during the trek should be expected by the tourist at the Batwa cultural village before going back to rest for the next day’s trek.

 Age limits for the tourist who are to take part of the trek where the standard years of the tourist should be above the age of 15.
-Those who are below the age of 15 are not allowed to trek and this is for the safety of the children since trekking Is done in dense forests and involves direct encountering of different animal species which may be dangerous and might cause trauma.
+Those who are below the age of 15 cannot trek and this is for the safety of the children since trekking takes place in dense forests and involves direct encountering of different animal species which may be dangerous and might cause trauma.